12 seasons available

 Getting the meat out of the wild presents its own set of challenges.

 To hunt some of the most elusive game, the predator must become its prey.
 Elusive Coues Deer in the stark mountains of southern Arizona, where his spot and stalk skills will be pushed to the limit.
-Featured meal is cowl-fat deer heart tacos.
+Featured meal is caul-fat deer heart tacos.

 Along with a pair of cantankerous and spit-hurling pack llamas, Steven and his brother Matt camp and hunt in the arid badlands of eastern Montana for mule deer.